neil1taylor/nutanix-vpc-orchestrator/docs/ipxe.md

 The configuration ensures proper resource allocation and cluster topology based on your specified node roles and storage requirements.

-Exactly!
-You've got it right.
-Let me trace through how Foundation works in your system:

-## Foundation in Your PXE Boot Process
+## Foundation in the PXE Boot Process

 ### 1. **Foundation is Part of the Boot Images**
-Looking at your `boot_service.py`, Foundation is delivered as part of the iPXE boot process:
+In `boot_service.py`, Foundation is delivered as part of the iPXE boot process:

 ```python
 def generate_cluster_creation_script(self, node):